-Pico: the grey Island
+Pico: the gray Island

-Just a 30-minute ferry ride from Faial, Pico is the grey island, a nod to the volcanic nature of its geology, courtesy of towering Mount Pico.
+Just a 30-minute ferry ride from Faial, Pico is the gray island, a nod to the volcanic nature of its geology, courtesy of towering Mount Pico.
 This photogenic stratovolcano is Portugal’s tallest mountain and its many eruptions have covered the island in long twisting ropes of hardened lava flows, known locally as mistérios.

 Sicilian monks, who know a thing or two about growing grapes in volcanic soil, were the first to take advantage of the abundant stone and used it to build walls that still provide thermal buffer for the vineyards.
 The stone walls not only block ocean winds, they also absorb the heat of the sun during the day and keep the vines warm at night.

-Today, the island is known for its wine production and you’ll see vast grids of the omnipresent grey stone covered in dense tangles of grape vines, a landscape that was designated a UNESCO World Heritage Site in 2004.
+Today, the island is known for its wine production and you’ll see vast grids of the omnipresent gray stone covered in dense tangles of grape vines, a landscape that was designated a UNESCO World Heritage Site in 2004.

 If you want to sample Pico’s unusual vintages and learn more about its history, I suggest a guided tour of the island that ends at a local wine-growing cooperative that supports the island’s growers.